-More than a year later, as resources for people experiencing addiction remain scarce, Brown announced to the Alcohol and Drug Policy Commission that she plans on taking “no action” to end Oregon’s untreated addiction crisis until at least 2021.
+More than a year later, as resources for people experiencing addiction remain scarce, it was announced to the Alcohol and Drug Policy Commission that Brown plans on taking “no action” to end Oregon’s untreated addiction crisis until at least 2021.

 The decision was made public a week before Brown issued a temporary ban on flavored vaping products in response to two recent deaths.